Ford to stake future on trucks and electrification

 The decision comes after a 100-day review of the company ordered by new President and CEO Jim Hackett.

-Hackett said Ford was late to focus on electric vehicles because it thought it was an all or nothing proposition.
+Hackett said on Tuesday during a meeting with Wall Street analysts that Ford was late to focus on electric vehicles because it thought it was an all or nothing proposition.
 Ford now projects that by 2030 the global market will be split evenly three ways between vehicles with internal combustion engines, hybrids and pure electrics.
 Thirteen hybrid and electric vehicles are now on the way over the next five years, although only one pure battery-powered vehicle -- a crossover with a 300 mile range scheduled for 2019 -- has been announced.

 Concurrent with the new emphasis on electrification, Ford is also redirecting $7 billion from car to truck and SUV development, and reducing the number of cars it offers.
 The specific models eliminated were not identified.